 The market price of gold is one of the most significant factors in determining the profitability of the Group's operations.
 The price of gold is subject to volatile price movements over short periods of time and is affected by numerous industry and macro-economic factors that are beyond the Group's control.
-In 2020 the gold price ranged from US\$1,471 to US\$2,063 per ounce, and the Group received an average gold selling of US\$1,782 per ounce (2019: US\$1,400 per ounce).
-The Group's policy is to sell gold at prevailing market prices.
-As at 31 December 2020 none of the Group's financial instruments have exposure to gold prices.
+In 2021 the gold price ranged from US\$1,712 to US\$2,007 per ounce, and the Group received an average gold selling price of US\$1,792 per ounce (2020: US\$1,782 per ounce).